ElectronicCats/ElectronicCats-PN7150/README.md

 PN71xx controllers are ideal for home automation applications such as gateways and work seamlessly with NFC-connected tags.

+✨We want to extend our sincere thanks to Elechouse for their valuable contribution in providing PN7160 boards, which were instrumental in enabling significant improvements to this library.
+Thanks to their support, we have successfully achieved full and functional integration with the PN7160 module.
+We deeply appreciate this kind of support from the community.
+Thank you for helping us continue to improve and expand the capabilities of this library!✨

 ## API Documentation

 Check the [API Documentation](/API.md) for more information about the methods available in the library.